Ryan Campground

 Directions

-From Interstate 10, take State Highway 62 north.
-From the west: turn south on Park Boulevard and continue 5 miles to the West Entrance; Ryan Campground is approximately 11 miles from the entrance.
-From the east: take Desert Center exit north onto State Highway 177, continue to State Highway 62 west to Twentynine Palms, turn south on Utah Trail and continue 3.5 miles to the North Entrance; Ryan is approximately 13 miles from the entrance.
+From the west, take I-10 to State Highway 62, turn south on Park Boulevard, and continue 5 miles to the West Entrance; Ryan is approximately 11 miles past the entrance.
+From the east, take I-10 to the Desert Center exit and head north on State Highway 177, then west on Highway 62 to Twentynine Palms.
+Turn south on Utah Trail and continue 3.5 miles to the North Entrance; Ryan is about 13 miles past the entrance along Park Boulevard.

 Amenities